Gen Z and Mental Health: What Colleges Should KnowPosted on May 19, 2023

 See how other colleges and universities address mental health.

-The University of Richmond is building a new Well-Being Center, described as a comprehensive and integrated facility that will include all campus health care in one location.
-The school’s site says: “The Center will impact retention and graduation rates of our students by providing affordable and convenient health and wellness services and programs delivered by professionals attuned to the unique stressors and needs of college students.”
+The University of Richmond built a Well-Being Center, described as a comprehensive and integrated facility that include all campus health care in one location.
+The school’s site says: “The Center impacts retention and graduation rates of our students by providing affordable and convenient health and wellness services and programs delivered by professionals attuned to the unique stressors and needs of college students.”
 You can read more about UR’s Well-Being Center here.

 Drexel University‘s Counseling Center offers anonymous online mental health screenings—free for students, faculty/professional staff, and members of the general public.
 Answer a few questions, and you’re led to insights and resources that are relevant for your responses, including Drexel/Philly resources, national resources, phone lines, and more.

-Even on tight budgets, there are ways you can prioritize the mental health of your students—and get the word out to your prospective audience and their influencers (we are marketers, after all).
+Even on tight budgets, there are ways you can prioritize the mental health of your community—and get the word out to your prospective audience and their influencers (we are marketers, after all).

 - Offer free mental health screenings.